Owned By: Panadero was gifted to Margit Deerman Christmas 2016 by Lisa Alley-Zarkades

 Panadero XLVI has been a loyal Omega Grande® Ambassador for many years now.
 His photographic beauty in films and pictures have shown off his amazing shimmering silver shine.
 He gets many compliments regularly on his beautiful shine as his coat color evolves each year.
-Panadero's long time trainer and partner is Margit Deerman 3 Star Parelli instructor.
+Panadero's long time trainer and partner is Margit Deerman 4 Star Senior Parelli Professional.
 She has taken Panadero to Level 4 in the Parelli Program.
 And he has been a guest at the Parelli Pagosa Springs Ranch several times.
 Linda Parelli has ridden him while at her ranch.
 She has always been very complimentary of his behavior, temperament and beauty.
 Omega Grande Complete and Parelli natural horsemanship have been our winning combination.

 Panadero’s Voyage From Spain to the United States